Best Feng Shui for Bedroom: Your Step-by-Step Guide

 Image Credits: decorilla.com

 The best Feng Shui bedroom location is in a quiet and secluded area of your house, away from the main entrance, the kitchen, the living room, and other busy or noisy spaces.
-According to Feng Shui principles, a distant location will prevent disturbances or distractions affecting sleep quality or privacy.
+According to Feng Shui principles, a distant location will prevent disturbances or distractions that could affect sleep quality or privacy.

-It would help if you also determined the bedroom direction depending on your Kua number.
-In Feng Shui, you determine your Kua number depending on your birth year and gender – you can use an online Kua number calculator to decide yours.
+It would help if you also determined the direction of the bedroom, depending on your Kua number.
+In feng shui, you determine your Kua number depending on your birth year and gender.
+You can use an online Kua number calculator to determine yours.
 For example, if your Kua number is 8, your best direction for sleeping is southwest.

 If you cannot use the Kua number, maybe because of the layout of your house or other constraints, you can use colors, shapes, elements, or symbols that correspond to your best direction to decorate your bedroom.